redbaron28/MASA/README.md

 # MASA
 > Minecraft Aeronautics and Space Administration

+NOTE: This is not runnable at the moment and this is just a place to manage the plugin, it will be release as soon as possible as a working version.

 MASA is the next generation minecraft universe.
 This is a large plugin to spigot that runs off of vanilla Minecraft.
 ```sh
            /\